-A direct detection of gravitational waves will add a new sense to our perception of the Universe: for the first time we will be able to LISTEN to the Universe because gravitational waves are in some respects similar to sound waves.
-Hence gravitational wave astronomy will complement our understanding of the Universe and its evolution.
+In September 2015, the first direct detection of gravitational waves added a new sense to our perception of the Universe: for the first time we were able to LISTEN to the Universe because gravitational waves are in some respects similar to sound waves.
+Hence gravitational wave astronomy complements our understanding of the Universe and its evolution.
 Gravitational waves measured by a large mission in space will allow us to e.g. trace the formation, growth, and merger history of massive black holes.
 Also it will enable us to confront General Relativity with observations, and it will probe new physics and cosmology with gravitational waves.

 Albert Einstein revealed that gravity rules the universe.
 According to his theory of general relativity gravity determines the curvature of space-time – the deformation of space-time depends on the position of masses and on their acceleration.
 Accelerating masses thus create gravitational waves - distortions in space-time that ripple outwards like waves on a pond.

 In a pure gravitational environment all masses follow space-time along the straightest paths possible through this curved arena.
 The “straight line” to curved space-time is called a “geodesic”.
 Gravitational waves are waves in the fabric of space-time.
 They change approximately parallel geodesics, pushing them together and then pulling them apart.
 Two free falling test masses will experience this as an oscillating change in the relative distance to each other.
-ESA´s technology test mission LISA Pathfinder (LPF) will demonstrate this effect.
-LPF is due to launch in 2015.
+ESA´s technology test mission LISA Pathfinder (LPF) has demonstrated this effect.

 Gravitational waves within general relativity